soulwing/can/README.md

 `aufs`.

-If you create or edit a file anywhere on the filesystem, after you exit the can you should the file(s) you touched in `/var/can/aufs/container`.
+If you create or edit a file anywhere on the filesystem, after you exit the can you should see the file(s) you touched in `/var/can/aufs/container`.
 The `container` directory simulates Docker's writable container layer.

 Let's do a more compelling demo.